strimzi/strimzi-kafka-oauth/README.md

 ###### Configuring the `OAuth over PLAIN`

-When configuring the listener for `SASL_PLAIN` using `org.apache.kafka.common.security.plain.PlainLoginModule` in its `jaas.sasl.config` (as [explained previously](#configuring-the-listeners)), the `oauth.*` options are the same as when configuring the listener for SASL_OAUTHBEARER.
+When configuring the listener for `SASL/PLAIN` using `org.apache.kafka.common.security.plain.PlainLoginModule` in its `jaas.sasl.config` (as [explained previously](#configuring-the-listeners)), the `oauth.*` options are the same as when configuring the listener for SASL/OAUTHBEARER.

 There is an additional `oauth.*` option you can specify (it's optional):

 - `oauth.token.endpoint.uri` (e.g.: "https://localhost:8443/auth/realms/demo/protocol/openid-connect/token")

-If this option is not specified the listener treats the `username` parameter of the SASL_PLAIN authentication as the account name, and the `password` parameter as the raw access token which is passed to the validation as if SASL_OAUTHBEARER was used.
+If this option is not specified the listener treats the `username` parameter of the SASL/PLAIN authentication as the account name, and the `password` parameter as the raw access token which is passed to the validation as if SASL/OAUTHBEARER was used.

 However, if this option is specified, the listener, by default, performs `client_credentials` authentication to obtain the access token in the name of the connecting client.
-It treats the `username` and `password` parameters of SASL_PLAIN authentication as `clientId` and `secret` for `client_credentials` authentication, which the server performs against the authorization server to obtain an access token in client's name.
-In this mode the client can still authenticate with an access token directly, by specifying the account name as a `username` and specifying the raw access token prepended by a prefix `$accessToken:` as a `password` parameter of SASL_PLAIN authentication.
+It treats the `username` and `password` parameters of SASL/PLAIN authentication as `clientId` and `secret` for `client_credentials` authentication, which the server performs against the authorization server to obtain an access token in client's name.
+In this mode the client can still authenticate with an access token directly, by specifying the account name as a `username` and specifying the raw access token prepended by a prefix `$accessToken:` as a `password` parameter of SASL/PLAIN authentication.
 In this case the raw access token will be extracted from the `password` parameter by removing the prefix, and passed directly for validation.

 We can also say that by not configuring the `oauth.token.endpoint.uri` we disable `client_credentials` authentication over PLAIN.